brightsign/bs-node-serialport/README.md

 for f in dist/*.html dist/*.js src/autorun.brs
 ```

-The current script copies all the html and js files in the dist folder, and the autorun from the source file.
-If your app needs more files, add them to that line.

 To run the script you can either run it as a bash script from the command line, or from npm:

 ```